Welcome to Office of Diversity Equity, & Inclusion!

 Passport to Careers

-The state of Washington created the Passport to Career Scholarship program through RCW 28B.117.
 The Passport to Career program is administered by the Washington Student Achievement Council (WSAC) and helps current and former foster youth and unaccompanied homeless enroll, persist, and complete a postsecondary education.
-The institution's commitment is as follows:

 Meet Our Staff